 Open to Australian Fellows and Advanced Trainees of the RACP's Divisions, Faculties and Chapters.

-Provides stipend support for Fellows or trainees at the start of their research careers and enrolled or about to enrol in a Masters, PhD or equivalent higher research degree .
+Open to Australian Fellows and Advanced Trainees of the RACP's Divisions, Faculties and Chapters, currently enrolled or about to enrol in a Masters, PhD or equivalent research higher degree.